Prospect High School (Illinois)

 Prospect High School, or Prospect, is a public four-year high school in Mount Prospect, Illinois, United States.
 It is part of Township High School District 214, which also includes Buffalo Grove High School, Elk Grove High School, John Hersey High School, Rolling Meadows High School, and Wheeling High School.
 It serves central Mount Prospect and a large portion of east Arlington Heights close to the Mt.
 Prospect village limits.
 Its feeder schools are Lincoln Middle School, South Middle School, Friendship Junior High School and Holmes Junior High School.

 History

 Prospect was opened in 1957 as a freshman campus for the now-defunct Arlington High School.
-By the next school year, the district had grown enough that Prospect was turned into a full four-year school.
+By the next school year, Prospect had freshmen and sophomores, the year after that juniors were added.
+In the fall of 1960 Prospect opened as a full four-year school.

 Additions

 In 2002, a library was added.

 A new art wing was proposed/finished in 2003.

 The school was given a new cafeteria in 2004.

 In 2009, the gym was remodeled and a concession stand was added.
 Construction for a pool was started in the summer of 2015, with completion done for the start of the 2016–2017 school year.
 This addition was expected to cost approximately 13 million and add 27,000 square feet to the high school campus.
 In the past, aquatic teams (swimming, diving, water polo) would have to travel to Wheeling High School to use their pool.